How Much Does a Bathroom Renovation Cost in the UK?

 Expect to spend £10,000 upwards to renovate a large bathroom and furnish it with high-end, designer, products.

-How to Find a Bathroom Fitter
+How to find a bathroom fitter

-There are various ways you can find a bathroom fitter that you can trust, try one of the following:
+There are various ways you can find a reliable bathroom fitter that you can trust, try one of the following:

 • The Page – You can find a list of trusted bathroom fitters on The Page.
 Get in touch and we will send you a curated list specific to your needs.